Wholesale Custom Fabric Printing Options

 Sublimation printing is a two-step process that begins with a digital art file being printed onto transfer paper by a large format digital printer.
 The paper then goes into a large heat press alongside a fabric that contains polyester.
 The heat press method is why sublimation printing is also known as heat transfer printing.
 This is often done on fabrics containing polyester in the blend because it can withstand higher temperatures during the printing process while nylon cannot.
 The heat press then warms up to an impressive 370⁰F to allow the dye to transition from a solid to a gas state.

 Once they are in a gas state, they permeate the fibers of the fabric.
 The heat not only releases the gas from the sublimation ink.
 It also opens the pores of the fabric you are transferring the image onto as a result.
 The sublimation ink then returns to a solid state once the pressure and heat release.
 This also causes the fabric pores to close, trapping the ink and the full design in the fabric.

-- Long-Lasting: once the colors reach into the fiber, they turn solid.
-This is how the color becomes long lasting through the sublimation method and the dye doesn’t seem to fade away
+- Long-Lasting: once the colors reach the fiber, they turn solid.
+This is how the color becomes long-lasting through the sublimation method and the dye doesn’t seem to fade away

 - Larger Color Options: sublimation offers a huge array of color options

 - Customization: no screens are required, so it is ideal for customizing designs and can allow for easy changing of elements

 - Less Waste and Expense: because the process involves turning a solid directly to a gas, there is no water needed for dyeing and paper is recycled after use.
 Also, no screens need to be made so it is a lower cost per unit

 - Great Output: lower costs means that small and large run productions are possible with this method